DigitalDataServices/GeocortexMenuComponents/README.md

-# Geocortex Menu Components
+# Toggle Geocortex Menu Components

-JavaScript library for the Geocortex Viewer for HTML5 to hide or show menu items and/or toolbar components.
-This library requires that the components being removed to exist within the Geocortex Viewer for HTML5.
-Components are not dynamically added, only temporarily hidden.
+This free JavaScript library for the Geocortex Viewer for HTML5 adds the ability to disable or enable menu and toolbar items within the Geocortex Viewer for HTML5.

+Using Geocortex Workflows, menu and toolbar items can be disabled or enabled based on user credentials or interaction.
+Examples include disabling Export functionality from Results Menu for anonymous users, disabling and enabling toolbars based on user roles, or any other use that comes to mind.
+This library only disables or enables menu and toolbar items that are pre-configured within the Geocortex Site, it does not dynamically add new menu and toolbar items.

-Hide and Show the following items in Geocortex Viewer for HTML5:
+**Disable and enable the following items in Geocortex Viewer for HTML5:**

 * I Want To...
 Menu items
 * Results Menu items